snackCake/docs/Broadleaf-Concepts/Additional-Configuration/Caching-Configuration.md

 > Note: if you have started using Broadleaf with the DemoSite "Heat Clinic" project then this is already configured for you

+## Caching with Enterprise

+With the Broadleaf Enterprise license caches are expired whenever you make edits in the admin panel.
+This allows you to set caches extremely

 ## Default Cache Configurations

-Broadleaf provides a number of ehcache regions out of the box.
+Broadleaf provides a number of ehcache regions out of the box with sensible defaults.
 These are defined in the following locations:

 - [Common](https://github.com/BroadleafCommerce/BroadleafCommerce/blob/90ef66abba898fbb70e8246d1ab194572d803a2b/common/src/main/resources/bl-common-ehcache.xml)
 - [Profile](https://github.com/BroadleafCommerce/BroadleafCommerce/blob/a4fa1e56d363860b566115b1c782f1b7e1a8fbba/core/broadleaf-profile/src/main/resources/bl-ehcache.xml)
 - [CMS](https://github.com/BroadleafCommerce/BroadleafCommerce/blob/919241ae50c7c201a41817b047aae69fb4fcc62d/admin/broadleaf-contentmanagement-module/src/main/resources/bl-cms-ehcache.xml)

+These default settings were determined empirically using load testing results from [our scalability white paper](http://www.broadleafcommerce.com/scalability).

-## Additional Cache Regions with Enterprise
+### Additional Cache Regions with Enterprise

+Beyond the above default cache configurations, various modules that are included with the Enterprise license define new regions.
+These are notated below.

-### Theme:
+#### Theme:

 ```xml
 <!-- 1 hour cache -->